Uberspace/lab/source/guide_nextcloud.rst

 Nextcloud_ is an open source cloud solution written in PHP and distributed unter the AGPLv3 licence.

-Nextcloud was initially released in 2016 as a fork of ownCloud_ and is maintained by the Nextcloud GmbH.
+Nextcloud was initially released in 2016 as a fork of ownCloud_ and is maintained by Nextcloud GmbH.

 ----